GildasEdraE/GildasEdraE/README.md

 # About Me
 Hello Everyone, I'm Rea Lux(-Null-), I'm Only a Student now.
 That's it.
 Yeahh,
-> Just a Person who is always interested in something but with 90% laziness
+> Just a Student who is always interested in something but with 90% laziness

 # Discord
 In Discord, I'm the Staff in Lucid Theme Server, but yk I'm just a introvert guy